SinaDadvand/k8s-homelab/homelab/GitOps-Advanced-Learning-Path-Part2.md

 # ArgoCD will automatically detect and sync the new secret
-Write-Host "🔄 Secret rotation initiated via GitOps" Write-Host "⏳ ArgoCD will automatically sync the updated secret"
+Write-Host "🔄 Secret rotation initiated via GitOps" Write-Host "⏳ ArgoCD will automatically sync the updated secret" Write-Host "💡 Used cmd for encryption to ensure proper file handling"

 # Monitor the sync
 kubectl get application production-app-sealed-secrets -n argocd -w